mscerts/hub/Discounted & Free Vouchers/Cloud Skills Challenges.md

 It is very similar to the normal cloud skills challenge from **Ignite** or **Build**.

 Basically, you just go through MS Learn modules for a specific certification and after completing it, you get a **50% off** voucher.
 It isn't 100% but everything can help, especially since it includes a lot of exams.
-It technically ends on June 30th but there is a chance it renews.
-But don't count on it and if you can, get your voucher before it ends.
+It just got extended to December 31st 2023.

 - You get **1 voucher every 6 months**.
 - You get it within 3 days of finishing the challenge.

 The voucher is eligible for these exams:

-- SC-400: Microsoft Information Protection Administrator - **New**
+- AI-102: Designing and Implementing a Microsoft Azure AI Solution
-- DP-300: Administering Microsoft Azure SQL Solutions - **New**
+- AZ-700: Designing and Implementing Microsoft Azure Networking Solutions
-- AI-900: Microsoft Azure AI Fundamentals
+- SC-400: Microsoft Information Protection Administrator
 - DP-100: Designing and Implementing a Data Science Solution on Azure
+- AZ-305: Designing Microsoft Azure Infrastructure Solutions
 - AZ-204: Developing Solutions for Microsoft Azure
-- MS-600: Building Applications and Solutions with Microsoft 365 Core Services
+- DP-203: Data Engineering on Microsoft Azure
+- DP-420: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB
+- DP-900: Microsoft Azure Data Fundamentals
+- DP-300: Administering Microsoft Azure SQL Solutions
+- AI-900: Microsoft Azure AI Fundamentals
 - PL-100: Microsoft Power Platform App Maker
-- AZ-305: Designing Microsoft Azure Infrastructure Solutions
 - AZ-400: Designing and Implementing Microsoft DevOps Solutions
-- DP-203: Data Engineering on Microsoft Azure
 - AZ-140: Configuring and Operating Microsoft Azure Virtual Desktop
-- DP-420: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB
 - AZ-800: Administering Windows Server Hybrid Core Infrastructure
 - AZ-801: Configuring Windows Server Hybrid Advanced Services